junxit/us-congress-bills-117/metadata.md

 - Sen. Ernst, Joni [R-IA] (E000295)
 - Sen. Tester, Jon [D-MT] (T000464)
 - Sen. Murkowski, Lisa [R-AK] (M001153)
+- Sen. Cramer, Kevin [R-ND] (C001096)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2021-02-04 — Introduced in Senate
 - 2021-02-04 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S477-478)
+- 2022-03-24 — Amendment SA 5015 agreed to in Senate by Unanimous Consent.
+- 2022-03-24 — Amendment SA 5015 proposed by Senator Schumer for Senator Feinstein. (consideration: CR S1784; text: CR S1781-1783) In the nature of a substitute.
+- 2022-03-24 — Measure laid before Senate by unanimous consent. (consideration: CR S1784)
+- 2022-03-24 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S1781-1783)
+- 2022-03-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S1781-1783)
+- 2022-03-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2022-03-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2022-03-24 — Senate amendment agreed to: Amendment SA 5015 agreed to in Senate by Unanimous Consent.
+- 2022-03-24 — Senate amendment proposed (on the floor): Amendment SA 5015 proposed by Senator Schumer for Senator Feinstein.(consideration: CR S1784; text: CR S1781-1783)
+- 2022-03-24 — Senate amendment submitted